Linear Garage Door Opener Troubleshooting: Step by Step Guide

 If that’s the case, then clean the lenses on both sensors.
 And then adjust the sensors so they can face each other.
 Continue tweaking and adjusting till the red LED turns back on.

-Also: Liftmaster Garage Door Opener Troubleshooting: Step by Step Guide
+Also: Liftmaster Garage Door Opener Troubleshooting: Step-by-Step Guide

 4 Flashes – Force Factor issues